Emmalu868/Credit-Risk-Assessment/README.md

 * Accuracy measures the overall correctness of the model's predictions.
 The accuracy reported in the classification report is 0.25, meaning that the model correctly predicted 25% of the instances in the dataset.
 Pot

 ## Challenges
+* Overload of data in the data file for 2015 analysis.
 * AWS dependency issues included numpy, pandas, and sklearn.
 * Finding alternative libraries and keeping within size restrictions was not possible.
 Resolved by using a "next-best" alternative platform - flask.